Linuxfabrik/monitoring-plugins/check-plugins/mysql-binlog-cache/README.md

 Checks whether transactions in MySQL/MariaDB had to use a temporary disk cache because they exceeded the configured binary log cache size (`binlog_cache_size`).
 A high disk cache usage rate indicates that `binlog_cache_size` should be increased.

-**Alerting Logic:**

-* WARN if less than 90% of all transactions using the binary log cache were served from memory (i.e. more than 10% had to fall back to disk)

 **Data Collection:**

 * Queries `SHOW GLOBAL VARIABLES` for `binlog_cache_size` and `log_bin`